Updated: May 25

 How Much Sterifab Should I Use?

-As for the amount of Sterifab you should use, that very much depends on the extent of the lice infestation.
-However, you shouldn’t totally soak the surface of a mattress, a chair, an ottoman or a futon.
-Try a few short puffs first, then see what’s happening.
+The amount of Sterifab needed will vary according to the extent of the infestation and the size of the area you want to treat.
+However, you shouldn’t totally soak the surface of a mattress, chair, ottoman or futon.
 The nice thing about Sterifab is that it dries in 15-20 minutes (at room temperature) and is biodegradable.
-It leaves no residue or active ingredients.
-Plus, it’s fragrance and dye free, so you can use it on mattresses, upholstered furniture, carpets, and other inanimate objects.
+If you need to re-treat, you can easily spray again.

 The size of the Sterifab container you use will, again, depend on how extensive your lice problem is.
 However, a typical couch or sofa will require 10-12 ounces per application.
 (A gallon will cover approximately 8-10 pieces of upholstered furniture, while the 5-gallon container will treat approximately 40-50 pieces.)